madineyusuf/madineyusuf/README.md

 ##  About My Journey

 Greetings.
-I am **Madina**, a student of **Computer Engineering** who views software development not merely as a technical discipline, but as a refined art form.
+I am a student of **Computer Engineering** who views software development not only merely as a technical discipline, but as a refined art form.
 I believe that engineering requires the same grace, patience, and dedication as classical poetry or painting.
 Guided by Stoic philosophy, I strive to approach complex algorithmic challenges with composure, precision, and an unwavering commitment to excellence.

 *    **Current Pursuits:** Delving into the intricate elegance of low-level systems, robust database architectures, and the vital principles of cybersecurity.
 *    **Beyond the Screen:** I find immense solace and inspiration in classical literature, philosophical inquiries, and the fine arts.
 Cultivating a well-rounded mind is, to me, the truest form of education.